At a Glance

-To set or change workspace permissions, go to the Manage Workspaces section, click the drop-down next to the text indicating the number of members.
-You'll see displayed the names of all the members belonging to the workspace.
+To set or change workspace permissions, go to the Manage workspaces page, click the drop-down next to the text indicating the number of members.
+You'll see the names of all the members belonging to the workspace.

 Clicking the drop-down beneath a member’s name and selecting the All permissions option will allow that member to create, review, and launch tests.

 Note: For the All permissions option to be available at the workspace level, the user must have account-level permissions to create tests.
 To check what permissions level the user has, go to Settings and, from the People tab, review the account permissions for the member (account admins can change these permissions).